theupdateframework/specification/tuf-spec.md

   checking that the version number signed in the new root metadata file is indeed N+1.
 If the version of the new root metadata file is less than the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.
-On the next update cycle, begin at step 5.1 and version N of the root metadata file.
+On the next update cycle, begin at step [[#update-root]] and version N of the root metadata file.

-1. Note that the expiration of the new (intermediate) root metadata file does not matter yet, because we will check for it in step 5.2.9.
+1. Note that the expiration of the new (intermediate) root metadata file does not matter yet, because we will check for it in step 5.3.10.

 1. **Set the trusted root metadata file** to the new root metadata file.